Into my heart an air that kills: Reception

 Harold Bloom cited "Into my heart" as an example of those poems by Housman unfairly neglected by critics in favour of Auden, Pound and others.
 For his own part, he was, he said, "puzzled how any lover of poetry could fail to respond to [it]".
-In 1940 George Orwell similarly bucked the critical trend with his assertion that "although one gets into trouble nowadays for saying so, there is a number of his poems...that are not likely to remain long out of favour"; he instanced "Into my heart" as one of these survivors.
+In 1940 George Orwell similarly bucked the critical trend with his assertion that "although one gets into trouble nowadays for saying so, there is a number of his poems ... that are not likely to remain long out of favour"; he instanced "Into my heart" as one of these survivors.
 Confirming his prediction, the British public, asked to name its favourite 20th-century poems in a BBC poll, voted "Into my heart an air that kills" into the top 100, in spite of its 19th-century date.

 Ted Hughes wrote that Housman's works "have entered the national consciousness".
 "Into my heart" has done so to the extent that the entire poem was included in The Oxford Dictionary of Quotations, Bartlett's Familiar Quotations and The New Yale Book of Quotations.
 The phrase an air that kills was used in book-titles by Francis King, Margaret Millar, and Andrew Schneider; blue remembered hills by Rosemary Sutcliff, Dennis Potter, Denise Robertson, Patrick Gordon-Duff-Pennington, Showell Styles, and James Roose-Evans; the land of lost content by Noel Barber, Michael Raven, and Robert Whittaker; and happy highways by Storm Jameson, Rupert Croft-Cooke, Henry Lytton-Cobbold, and G. V. Portus.

 Musical settings

 Many composers have been drawn to set poems by Housman, not least "Into my heart an air that kills".
 There have been songs for voice and piano by, among others, Thomas Armstrong, Marc Blitzstein, Edward T. Cone, Vernon Duke, Robin Field, Margaret Ruthven Lang, C. W. Orr, Nick Peros, Humphrey Procter-Gregg, and Sir Arthur Somervell.
-In addition, Howard Skempton set it for soprano and piano quintet, Ivor Gurney included it in his The Western Playland, a cycle for baritone and piano quintet, and John Gardner in his choral work Three Poems from "A Shropshire Lad".
+Howard Skempton set it for soprano and piano quintet, Ivor Gurney included it in his The Western Playland, a cycle for baritone and piano quintet, and John Gardner in his choral work Three Poems from "A Shropshire Lad".